Aathira1997/Bank-Customer-Support-Chatbot/README.md

 # Bank Customer Support Chatbot
 A complete solution for handling bank client data is the bank customer support chatbot.
-This system makes use of SQL, Python, and cutting-edge technologies like Streamlit and Large Language Models (LLMs) to enable secure and effective user interactions and data management.
+This system makes use of SQL, Python and cutting-edge technologies like Streamlit and Large Language Models (LLMs) to enable secure and effective user interactions and data management.

  The primary features of this system include: